Liampronan/DualCameraKit/README.md

 ## `DualCameraScreen` - Customization

-You can customize the screen by providing your own `DualCameraViewModel`:
+You can customize the screen by providing your own `DualCameraViewModel`

 ```swift
 // Custom initialization with specific layout